cg2021c/threejs-presentation-vincent-dan-teman-teman/Ammo.JS/README2.md

 Now to actually move the ball we have to:

-- first resolve the directions set in `moveDirection` variable
+- first, resolve the directions set in `moveDirection` variable
 - set a vector with the resolved directions
 - multiply the vector by a scaling factor
 - then apply the vector as the linear velocity of the ball's rigid body